flowtoolz/flowtoolz.github.io/_posts/2018-07-13-how-a-minimalist-productivity-app-changed-my-life.md

     title="My Vision For Flowlist Goes Way Beyond Task Management" alt="My Vision For Flowlist Goes Way Beyond Task Management. {{ page.keywords }}">

 From now on, I let users decide what feature I'm gonna add next.
-As soon as I've set up the online voting, you'll find the link **here** and at <a href="/flowlist/" target="_blank">flowlistapp.com</a>.
+As soon as I've set up the online voting, you'll find the link **here** and at <a href="/flowlist/" target="_blank" onclick="ga('send', 'event', 'link', 'click', 'flowlistapp.com');">flowlistapp.com</a>.

 Here are just five of the more basic ideas that I think would add great value: